 Le Specs Outta Love Oval Tortoiseshell-Acetate Sunglasses (£40)

 Style Notes: Trust Liv Tyler to really remind us of our youth.
 The strapless top was a must for any '90s wardrobe.
 Preferably accessorised with an oversized necklace.

 Style Notes: There are many reasons to love the Gwyneth-and-Brad era.
 For starters, they always somehow managed to do the couples-dressing thing without appearing tacky.
 But they also did casual dressing like no one else.

-Style Notes: Thanks to The Craft, there wasn't a group of friends in the '90s who didn't try the "light as a feather, stiff as a board" game (if you know, you know).
+Style Notes: Thanks to The Craft, there wasn't a group of friends in the '90s that didn't try the "light as a feather, stiff as a board" game.
+(If you know, you know.)
 But trying out spells isn't the only thing the goth movie inspired—it also impacted our wardrobes.
 Cue lots of layered necklaces and black.

 H&M Lace Dress (£50)

 Style Notes: Plaid and checked shirts were a real grunge '90s vibe, but they didn't just belong to the likes of Kurt Cobain.
 In My So-Called Life, Claire Danes's Angela Chase often wears the shirts over cute floral dresses, a classic '90s look.

 H&M Jacquard-Weave Shirt Jacket (£50)

 Style Notes: Sure, the LBD hasn't exactly disappeared, but in the '90s, it was all about the super-short and sassy version.
 No one did it better than Jennifer Aniston's Rachel from Friends.